-Plagiarism: Plagiarism is the passing off of another's work (whether quoted, paraphrased or summarized) as your own without proper documentation, including on exams.
+Plagiarism: Plagiarism is the passing off of another's work (whether quoted, paraphrased or summarized) as your own without proper documentation, including on take-home exams.
 If you are caught plagiarizing, you are subject to a variety of punishments, including expulsion from the university.
 Do your own work.
-We will be going over how to integrate sources in this class to avoid plagiarizing.
-See the University's policy below for details on the Academic Dishonesty policy.
+See the University Policies below for details on the Academic Dishonesty policy.